peppegili/2_Operationalizing_Machine_Learning/README.md

     This step has been skipped since we are not authorized to create a security principal, using the lab udacity provided.

   - ***Auto ML Model***: AutoML is the process of automating the time-consuming, iterative tasks of machine learning model development.
-A classification model on bank marketing       [dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) is built using AutoML.
+A classification model on bank marketing       [dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) is built using AutoML, and the best model is determined based on metrics collected (*AUC_weighted*).

   - ***Deploy the best model***
   - ***Enable logging***: